-Training options for EVAS are described on the "Training" tab of the EVAS website, <www.visionsafe.com>.
-Included on this tab are links to two informative EVAS training videos located in the "Watch Online!" box (lower RH portion of the page).
-An overview of training, VSC document 8015, "EVAS Training Outline", is available in pdf format on the "Certification" tab.
+Training options for EVAS® are described on the "Training" tab of the EVAS® website, www.visionsafe.com.
+Included on the training page are the EVAS® training video and multiple training options.
+VSC document 8015, "EVAS® Training Outline," is also available on this page.